redbeanpaste/SubsetSum/README.md

 # SubsetSum
-Find all subset from set of positive integer numbers which sum equal to value "sum"(given) using branch and bound technique.
+Find all subset from set of positive integer numbers which sum equal to value "sum"(given) using branch and bound technique coding in java.